 Hotel Dining Steps Into The Spotlight: Opentable And KAYAK Debut The Top 100 Hotel Restaurants In America

-Joint Research Reveals Over Half (58%) of Americans Believe Hotel Restaurant Offerings Have Improved Over the Years

-SAN FRANCISCO and STAMFORD, Conn., July 22, 2025 /PRNewswire/ -- Hotel restaurants are no longer just convenient pit stops for weary travelers-they've become destinations in their own right.
+SAN FRANCISCO and STAMFORD, Conn., July 22, 2025 (GLOBE NEWSWIRE) -- Hotel restaurants are no longer just convenient pit stops for weary travelers-they've become destinations in their own right.
 New insights from OpenTable and KAYAK cement a growing cultural shift: travelers are choosing where to go and stay based on what they want to eat.
-Nearly half of Americans (47%) say they have specifically booked a trip to visit a restaurant1, and KAYAK data shows a 51% year-over-year increase in the use of KAYAK's "restaurant" hotel filter, highlighting how travel and dining are becoming increasingly connected.2
+Nearly half of Americans (47%) say they have specifically booked a trip to visit a restaurant1, and KAYAK data shows a 51% year-over-year increase in the use of KAYAK's“restaurant” hotel filter, highlighting how travel and dining are becoming increasingly connected.
+2

 To help diners and travelers find their ideal dining destination, the brands are joining forces to unveil their first-ever list of the Top 100 Hotel Restaurants in America , based on diner insights.
 From James Beard Award winners like Chef Greg Vernick of Vernick Fish , to MICHELIN-starred restaurants like Addison by William Bradley and neighborhood gems like The Lawn Terrace at Castle Hill , the list spotlights hotel dining experiences that influence how, and why, Americans travel.